aidadatahub/aidadatahub.github.io/about/aida/index.md

 3. [AIDA Fellowship](https://medtech4health.se/apply-for-clinical-fellowship/)
 4. [AIDA Network partnership](https://medtech4health.se/aida-en/network-partner/)

-The first three options entail applying for and getting funding through AIDA.
-The fourth option entails paying a very small membersip fee of 10 KSEK/year, or contributing to AIDA by other means, for example by sharing data through the [AIDA Data Hub](/), thereby demonstrating that a meaningful commitment has been made.
+The first three options entail receiving funding through AIDA.
+The fourth option entails paying a very small membersip fee of 10 KSEK/year, or contributing to AIDA by other means such as [sharing data through the AIDA Data Hub](/datasets), thereby demonstrating that a meaningful commitment has been made.

 Please [contact AIDA](mailto:aida@nbis.se) to discuss ways forward!